-CEN European Commission for Standardization CENELEC European Committee for Electrotechnical Standardization Plant Plant protection products (PPP) registered for use according to Council Directive Protection (EC) 1107/2009.
-Product EN European Standard: a document that has been adopted by one of the three recognized European Standardization Organsations: CEN, CENELEC or ETSI.
+CEN European Commission for Standardization CENELEC European Committee for Electrotechnical Standardization Plant Protection Product Plant protection products (PPP) registered for use according to Council Directive (EC) 1107/2009.
+EN European Standard: a document that has been adopted by one of the three recognized European Standardization Organsations: CEN, CENELEC or ETSI.
 An EN is available, in principle, in the three official languages of CEN (English, French and German).
 ESA European Seed Association ESA-STAT Seed Treatment And Technologies working group of ESA, dealing with all issues in the area of seed treatment and treated seed, related technologies and practices and the relevant regulatory issues of general importance for the seed industry.
 ESA-STAT reports to the Board of ESA.
 ESTA European Seed Treatment Assurance ETSI European Telecommunications Standards Institute НАССР Hazard Analysis and Critical Control Points.
-A system for identifying specific hazards and preventive measures for their control that can be applied hazards and preventive measures for their control that can be applied throughout the food chain from the primary producer to the final consumer.
-Heubach hazards and preventive measures for their control that can be applied throughout the food chain from the primary producer to the final consumer.(1) manufacturer for dust test equipment: Heubach GmbH, Langelsheim, Heubach hazards and preventive measures for their control that can be applied throughout the food chain from the primary producer to the final consumer.
-(1) manufacturer for dust test equipment: Heubach GmbH, Langelsheim, Germany; (2) standard dust test as described in the ESA reference method Heubach hazards and preventive measures for their control that can be applied throughout the food chain from the primary producer to the final consumer.
-(1) manufacturer for dust test equipment: Heubach GmbH, Langelsheim, Germany; (2) standard dust test as described in the ESA reference method "Assessment of free floating dust and abrasion particles of treated seeds as a Heubach hazards and preventive measures for their control that can be applied throughout the food chain from the primary producer to the final consumer.
-(1) manufacturer for dust test equipment: Heubach GmbH, Langelsheim, Germany; (2) standard dust test as described in the ESA reference method "Assessment of free floating dust and abrasion particles of treated seeds as a parameter of the quality of treated seeds".
-Heubach hazards and preventive measures for their control that can be applied throughout the food chain from the primary producer to the final consumer.
-(1) manufacturer for dust test equipment: Heubach GmbH, Langelsheim, Germany; (2) standard dust test as described in the ESA reference method "Assessment of free floating dust and abrasion particles of treated seeds as a parameter of the quality of treated seeds".
-International Electrotechnical Commission Heubach IEC ISF hazards and preventive measures for their control that can be applied throughout the food chain from the primary producer to the final consumer.
-(1) manufacturer for dust test equipment: Heubach GmbH, Langelsheim, Germany; (2) standard dust test as described in the ESA reference method "Assessment of free floating dust and abrasion particles of treated seeds as a parameter of the quality of treated seeds".
-International Electrotechnical Commission International Seed Federation Heubach IEC ISF ISO hazards and preventive measures for their control that can be applied throughout the food chain from the primary producer to the final consumer.
-(1) manufacturer for dust test equipment: Heubach GmbH, Langelsheim, Germany; (2) standard dust test as described in the ESA reference method "Assessment of free floating dust and abrasion particles of treated seeds as a parameter of the quality of treated seeds".
-International Electrotechnical Commission International Seed Federation International Organsation for Standardization Heubach IEC ISF ISO ISTA hazards and preventive measures for their control that can be applied throughout the food chain from the primary producer to the final consumer.
-(1) manufacturer for dust test equipment: Heubach GmbH, Langelsheim, Germany; (2) standard dust test as described in the ESA reference method "Assessment of free floating dust and abrasion particles of treated seeds as a parameter of the quality of treated seeds".
-International Electrotechnical Commission International Seed Federation International Organsation for Standardization lot) OHSAS Occupational Health & Safety Advisory Services Procedure Description of a process or activity in a logical order with for each step listed the roles/functions that are responsible, accountable, provide support, need to be consulted or informed.
+A system for identifying specific hazards and preventive measures for their control that can be applied throughout the food chain from the primary producer to the final consumer.
+Heubach (1) manufacturer for dust test equipment: Heubach GmbH, Langelsheim, Germany; (2) standard dust test as described in the ESA reference method "Assessment of free floating dust and abrasion particles of treated seeds as a parameter of the quality of treated seeds".
+IEC International Electrotechnical Commission ISF International Seed Federation ISO International Organsation for Standardization ISTA International Seed Testing Association Lot (seed quantity of seed that is physically and uniquely identifiable lot) OHSAS Occupational Health & Safety Advisory Services Procedure Description of a process or activity in a logical order with for each step listed the roles/functions that are responsible, accountable, provide support, need to be consulted or informed.
 Participant The Seed treating company being audited QA Quality Assurance Validation Confirmation, through objective evidence, that specified requirements for a specific intended use or application have been met.
 Work Detailed description showing how to carry out a process or activity (also known instruction as standard operating procedure (SOP).
 (For SOP different definitions exist.)